 - Miter Saw

-- Kreg Jig– If you don’t have a Kreg Jig, buy one right now!
-They are $99 at either Amazon or at The Home Depot, and it will change your furniture building life.
+- Kreg Jig This was the project that made me fall in love with my Kreg Jig.
+If you don’t have one, buy one right now!
+They are less than $100 on Amazon, and it will change your furniture building life.

 - Sander and 150 grit sandpaper